 I will add to this that sometimes moms get stuck in a “tuck under” position.

-If everything in the abdominal area is stretched, there’s nothing substantial to hold in organs.
-They then press against the low belly and cause it to look pooched.
+If everything in the abdominal area is stretched, there’s nothing substantial to hold in the organs.
+They then press against the lower belly and cause it to look pooched.

-You can learn to self test for diastasis recti at home here.
+You can learn to self test for diastasis recti at home here and know that you can learn how to fix diastasis recti years later.

 Listen, I get it.
-Most women do this because we’re super self-conscience of the area and so we suck it in so we appear smaller #societyhasscrewedusup
+Most women do this because we’re super self-conscious of the area and so we suck it in so we appear smaller #societyhasscrewedusup

 Buuutt, when you suck in your stomach, all of the pressure goes DOWN.
 It’s a balloon effect.